 Evaluations of coursework completed outside of an Alberta-accredited school are to be reported with a mark of "P" for pass.
 Only evaluations resulting in a "P" for pass are to be reported.
 All marks are submitted into PASI.
-The Alberta Official Transcript of High School Achievement will report the course code and credits awarded for the evaluation.
-If the student wishes to have a percentage mark reported on the Alberta Official Transcript of High School Achievement, they must complete the course within an Alberta-accredited school.
+The Alberta Transcript of High School Achievement will report the course code and credits awarded for the evaluation.
+If the student wishes to have a percentage mark reported on the Alberta Transcript of High School Achievement with an Alberta-accredited school.
 This can be done either by enrolling in and successfully completing the course, or by completing a course challenge.
 For diploma examination courses the student must also complete the diploma examination.